Nonlocality of Majorana Modes in Hybrid Nanowires: Summary and Discussion

-In summary, the key property of Majorana zero modes to serve as the basis for quantum computing is their insensitivity to local disturbance or measurement.
-That feature was used to quantify the separation of MBSs, taking advantage of a naturally occurring quantum dot at one end of a semiconductor-superconductor nanowire.
-We found that for one device a near-zero-bias peak corresponds to a moderate degree of non-locality, while in another, the zero bias peak remained at zero when passing through consecutive dot resonances, characteristic of non-local MBSs.
-Fits to theory yielded quantitative bounds on overlap, $\Omega < 0.17$, and quality factor $q > 0.97$, as well as measurement of the spin canting angles of the zero-mode spin texture.
+The key property of Majorana zero modes to serve as the basis for topological quantum computing is their insensitivity to local disturbance or measurement arising from their spatial separation, or nonlocality.
+That same feature, insentivity to a local probe, has been applied in this study to quantify the separation of MBSs, taking advantage of recent theoretical developments concerning how the Majorana modes individually couple to a quantum dot at one end of the nanowire.
+We found that for two devices (devices A and C), the near-zero-bias conductance peak corresponds to an intermediate degree of nonlocality, while in another (device B), the zero-bias peak remained at zero when passing through consecutive dot resonances, characteristic of highly nonlocal MBSs.
+Fits to theory yield bounds on a measure of locality, $\eta < 0.17$, and quality factor $q > 0.97$, as well as measurement of the spin canting angles of the zero-mode spin texture.

+Arguably more important than the values of nonlocality that were obtained is the experimental demonstration of a new method for estimating nonlocality and quality factor that can be applied to existing nanowire devices.
+The measurement of spin canting angles using consecutive resonances adds a further identifier to the Majorana modes.
+It would be interesting to correlate spin canting angles measured using two end dots at opposite ends of a nanowire, presumably allowing one to establish that the same two Majoranas are being measured.
+That study will be pursued in future experiments.